 “That night some shepherds were in the fields out side the village, guarding their flocks of sheep.
 Suddenly, an angel of the Lord appeared among them, and the radiance of God’s glory [glorious presence] surrounded them.
 They were terribly frightened, but the angel reassured them.”
 (Luke 2: 8 and 9)

-This was of course the angelic announcement of the birth of Jesus, the Savior of humankind.
+This was of course the angelic announcement of the birth of Jesus, the Savior of all humankind.
 The glory of God was one of the signs confirming the fact that there had been born in the town of Bethlehem a literal, visible manifestation of the Person and Power of Deity.
 John, in his gospel, attested to the deity and the glory of Jesus when he wrote: “So the Word became human and lived here on earth among us.
 He was full of unfailing love and faithfulness.
 And we have seen his glory, the glory of the only Son of the Father.”
 (John 1: 14)

 Transfiguration on Mount Hermon